Background pattern

 Very common (may affect more than 1 in 10 people):

-• Cytokine release syndrome, a severe immune reaction that can cause fever, difficulty breathing, chills, dizziness, or drowsiness, tachycardia, elevated liver enzymes in the blood.
+• Cytokine release syndrome, a serious immune reaction that can cause fever, difficulty breathing, chills, dizziness or lightheadedness, fast heart rate, increased liver enzyme levels in the blood.

-• Low neutrophil counts (a type of white blood cell that fights infections; neutropenia).
+• Low levels of neutrophils (a type of white blood cell that fights infection; neutropenia).

-• Low levels of antibodies called "immunoglobulins" in the blood (hypogammaglobulinemia), which may increase the likelihood of developing infections.
+• Low levels of antibodies called “immunoglobulins” in the blood (hypogammaglobulinemia), which can increase the chance of getting infections.

-• Infection, which may include fever, chills, fatigue, or difficulty breathing.
+• Infection, which can include fever, chills, fatigue or difficulty breathing.

 Common (may affect up to 1 in 10 people):

-• Immune effector cell-associated neurotoxicity syndrome (ICANS), a severe immune reaction that can cause effects on your nervous system.
-Some symptoms are:
+• Immune effector cell-associated neurotoxicity syndrome (ICANS), a serious immune reaction that can cause effects on your nervous system.
+Some of the symptoms are:

 • Feeling less alert